 Arrested for a Weapon-Related Crime?
 You Need a Nevada Criminal Defense Attorney

 The enhanced penalties associated with weapons crimes are severe.
 They could increase your maximum sentencing by years and fines by the thousands.
 You could lose your license, freedom, and all that comes along with it.
 Furthermore, you may be charged with a felony, which could permanently destroy your future.
-If you have been arrested for a weapons-related offense, contact the attorneys at De Castroverde Law Group today.
+If you have been arrested for a weapons-related offense, contact the criminal defense attorneys at De Castroverde Law Group today.
 Call us for a consultation at (702) 222-9999 or fill out an online contact form.